fetchai/agents-tac/README.md

 ## Quick Start:

 - [x] You have followed the steps under 'Dependencies' and 'Preliminaries' below
-- [x] You have entered the virtual environment and launched the script:
+- [x] Enter the virtual environment and launched the script:

       pipenv shell
       python scripts/launch.py